joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 ## React in terms of code

-You can begin coding in react by [Trying React](https://reactjs.org/docs/getting-started.html#try-react)from the examples in the docs.
+You can begin coding in react by [Trying React](https://reactjs.org/docs/getting-started.html#try-react) from the examples in the docs.
 To summarize here, you have a few options:

 - Use an online playground like CodePen or CodeSandbox.
-These are useful for essential learning and experimentation: just like you used repl.it (or similar) at the start of your coding journey, this zero-configuration that works in any browser and on any computer option can be great to get started.
+These are useful for essential learning and experimentation: just like you used repl.it (or similar) at the start of your coding journey, this zero-configuration that works in any browser and on any computer and can be a great option to get started.
 - You can add React to a website with script tags.
 This is another fast and easy way to try React.
 - You can use a Create React App.
 This application has many useful basic configurations and features to help make your code ready for production.